zookz/cordova-plugin-health/README.md

 ### requestAuthorization()

 Requests read and write access to a set of data types.
-It is recommendable to always explain why the app needs access to the data before asking the user to authorise it.
+It is recommendable to always explain why the app needs access to the data before asking the user to authorize it.

-This function must be called before using the query and store functions, even if the authorisation has already been given at some point in the past.
+This function must be called before using the query and store functions, even if the authorization has already been given at some point in the past.

 ```
 navigator.health.requestAuthorization(datatypes, successCallback, errorCallback)